pololu/zumo-32u4-arduino-library/README.md

 # Zumo32U4 library

-Version: 1.2.0<br/>
+Version: 1.3.0<br/>
-Release date: 2020-09-11<br/>
+Release date: 2021-11-12<br/>
 [www.pololu.com](http://www.pololu.com/)

 ## Summary

-This is a C++ library for the Arduino IDE that helps access the on-board hardware of the Zumo 32U4 robot.
+This is a C++ library for the Arduino IDE that helps access the on-board hardware of the [Zumo 32U4 robot](https://www.pololu.com/category/170/zumo-32u4-oled-robot) (both the [newer OLED version](https://www.pololu.com/category/170/zumo-32u4-robot) and the [original LCD version](https://www.pololu.com/category/286/original-zumo-32u4-robot)).

 The Zumo 32U4 robot consists of the Zumo chassis, the Zumo 32U4 Main Board, and the Zumo 32U4 Front Sensor Array.
-It has an integrated AVR ATmega32U4 microcontroller, motor drivers, encoders, proximity sensors, line sensors, inertial sensors, buzzer, four buttons, LCD connector.
+It has an integrated AVR ATmega32U4 microcontroller, motor drivers, encoders, proximity sensors, line sensors, inertial sensors, buzzer, four buttons, and display screen (graphical OLED or LCD).
 The user's guide for the Zumo 32U4 robot is here:

 https://www.pololu.com/docs/0J63